-The Content Editor is a feature of Searchmetrics Content Experience (SCE) for the creation of competitive content.
 The data-driven text program shows the author keywords relevant to their text while they are writing to fulfill user/reader expectations and to be rated as relevant by Google for corresponding search queries.
 This removes the need for the writer to carry out comprehensive SEO research.
 The data is taken from the previously created briefing, which, in turn, is based on the data of the Searchmetrics Research Cloud.

 Real-time recommendations for keyword coverage

 In the Content Editor the author sees an overview of all the core information in the text, such as the topics and the URL, should the content of an already existing website need to be updated.
 This text can be added to the text field and optimized for the selected topics.
 On the left side of the Content Editor keywords are listed that the text should contain in order to be competitive.
 The use of the keywords is updated in real-time during writing.
 The keyword recommendations are divided into three categories:

 - Must-have keywords are often used in the topic-specific content of competitors.
 They are therefore of central importance to the topics that your text deals with.
 They should be included in the text to achieve a good search engine ranking performance.